Amman city guide: what to do + where to stay in Jordan’s captivating capital

 A resounding YES!
 The Jordan Pass packages together entrance to nearly all of the historical landmarks in Jordan (Amman Citadel, Jerash, Petra, Wadi Rum + 40 others) AND waives the cost of a Jordan visa, which is otherwise 40JOD ($60USD).
 The Jordan Pass costs 70JOD ($100USD) and it will pay for itself on almost ANY itinerary through Jordan!

-Near the Roman Theatre in downtown Amman, this partially restored 2nd-century public fountain was once one of the city’s most impressive civic monuments.
-Although not as well-preserved as other Roman sites, its towering arches and decorative remnants still hint at the scale and grandeur of ancient Philadelphia (Roman Amman).
+Adjacent to the Roman Theatre in downtown Amman, this partially restored 2nd-century public fountain was once one of the city’s most impressive civic monuments.
+Although not as well-preserved as other Roman sites around Amman, its towering arches and decorative remnants still hint at the scale and grandeur of ancient Philadelphia (the Roman city that once flourished here).

 A hands-on cooking class at Beit Sitti is one of our favourite ways to experience the flavours of Jordan while learning about the country’s deep-rooted culinary traditions and the ritual of shared meals!
-Run by three sisters passionate about preserving their grandmother’s traditional recipes, this female-owned cooking school is also the kind of local business we’re extremely proud to support.
+Operated by Maria and her aunties, all passionate about preserving their grandmother’s traditional recipes, this female-owned cooking school is also the kind of local business we’re extremely proud to support.

 Over the course of 2.5–3 hours, you’ll typically prepare 8 classic dishes before sitting down to enjoy the meal together, accompanied by local wine (at extra cost) and lovely sunset views over Amman.
 We visit Beit Sitti on our Jordan group trips and it’s always a highlight, even for those who don’t spend much time in the kitchen (me), so I truly can’t recommend the experience enough!

-If you’re visiting on a Friday, don’t miss Souk Jara, a lively market just off the street featuring local art, handmade crafts, and street food stalls.
+If you’re visiting on a Friday during the summer months, don’t miss Souk Jara, a lively market just off the street featuring local art, handmade crafts, and street food stalls.
 This is an excellent place to support local artisans and shop for unique souvenirs you’re unlikely to find elsewhere in Jordan!

 Tucked into the bustling streets of Al-Balad (downtown), Amman’s spice market is a lively network of vendors selling fragrant herbs, towering piles of nuts, dried fruits, and local sweets— it’s common to be handed things to sample as you walk by, with no pressure to buy.

-Souq Al-Sukar is sensory overload in every possible way, with aromatic spices hanging heavy in the air and a constant bustle of locals going about their daily shopping.
+Souq Al-Sukar is sensory overload in the best possible way, with aromatic spices hanging heavy in the air and a constant bustle of locals going about their daily shopping.
 Wander with your camera and experience some of the most authentic energy in the city!

 Shisha is deeply embedded in the social fabric of Jordan, and it’s something you’ll see everywhere in Amman.
 For those who haven’t tried it yet, shisha is a type of flavoured tobacco, typically infused with fruit or molasses, that’s smoked out of a hookah (water pipe)— the smoke is drawn through water before being inhaled through a hose, creating a smoother, more aromatic experience than traditional smoking.